 The big factor here is price - with Starbuck's VIA at around $.83-1.00 a cup, Taster's Choice single serve packet's will only set you back $.25 per cup of single serve coffee.
 There's also more variety with Original, Decaffeinated, 100% Colombian, Gourmet Roast, Vanilla, and Hazelnut, but like we always say - it's going to depend on if the flavor and taste is there.
 We'll have a full review soon.

-Jim: I purchased a opus coffee maker and liked the sample read more Stephanie: I would like to know why grocery stores do not read more craig: Video by using link above shows the accessory in detail. read more Nancy: I want to buy this lid read more Xelleld: I don't think they sell it nationwide.
-It only seems read more
+Bill Hawkins: I purchased a SS700 that was refurbished and it stopped read more Bruce M: I've had a Keurig K75 Platinum for more than three read more Jim: I purchased a opus coffee maker and liked the sample read more Stephanie: I would like to know why grocery stores do not read more craig: Video by using link above shows the accessory in detail. read more